GPflow/GPflow/doc/source/intro.rst

 Regression
 ~~~~~~~~~~
-For GP regression with Gaussian noise, it's possible to marginalize the function values exactly: you'll find this in `GPflow.gpr.GPR`.
+For GP regression with Gaussian noise, it's possible to marginalize the function values exactly: you'll find this in `gpflow.gpr.GPR`.
 You can do maximum likelihood or MCMC for the covariance function parameters  (`notebook <notebooks/regression.html>`_).

-It's also possible to do Sparse GP regression using the :class:`GPflow.sgpr.SGPR` class.
+It's also possible to do Sparse GP regression using the :class:`gpflow.sgpr.SGPR` class.
 This is based on work by `Michalis Titsias <http://www.jmlr.org/proceedings/papers/v5/titsias09a.html>`_ [4].

 MCMC
 ~~~~
-For non-Gaussian likelihoods, GPflow has a model that can jointly sample over the function values and the covariance parameters: :class:`GPflow.gpmc.GPMC`.
-There's also a sparse equivalent in :class:`GPflow.sgpmc.SGPMC`, based on a `recent paper <https://papers.nips.cc/paper/5875-mcmc-for-variationally-sparse-gaussian-processes>`_ [1].
+For non-Gaussian likelihoods, GPflow has a model that can jointly sample over the function values and the covariance parameters: :class:`gpflow.gpmc.GPMC`.
+There's also a sparse equivalent in :class:`gpflow.sgpmc.SGPMC`, based on a `recent paper <https://papers.nips.cc/paper/5875-mcmc-for-variationally-sparse-gaussian-processes>`_ [1].

 Variational inference
 ~~~~~~~~~~~~~~~~~~~~~
-It's often sufficient to approximate the function values as a Gaussian, for which we follow [2] in :class:`GPflow.vgp.VGP`.
-In addition, there is a sparse version based on [3] in :class:`GPflow.svgp.SVGP`.
-In the Gaussian likelihood case some of the optimization may be done analytically as discussed in [4] and implemented in :class:`GPflow.sgpr.SGPR` .
+It's often sufficient to approximate the function values as a Gaussian, for which we follow [2] in :class:`gpflow.vgp.VGP`.
+In addition, there is a sparse version based on [3] in :class:`gpflow.svgp.SVGP`.
+In the Gaussian likelihood case some of the optimization may be done analytically as discussed in [4] and implemented in :class:`gpflow.sgpr.SGPR` .
 All of the sparse methods in GPflow are solidified in [5].

 The following table summarizes the model options in GPflow.